 MKV vs MP4 - Which Video Streaming Format is Better?

 MKV and MP4 are two of the more popular video formats.
 As a result, there is often confusion as to which of the formats is better and which should be preferred when.
-The thing is that the answer to this question is not as simple as you’d have liked.
 To truly understand the differences between the two, it is crucial to understand what each of these formats offers and how they differ from one another.
 To help you understand that, let’s use this article to talk about MKV and MP4 file formats and how they differ!

 What is MKV?